 Once you’ve selected the countertop, you’ve got a few things to consider:

 Other people prefer to contrast, using a backsplash to highlight their countertops or as its own visual showpiece in the kitchen.
-If you’ve selected a countertop that has a unique hue or a lot of movement in it, consider selecting a neutral tile for the backsplash.
+If you’ve selected a countertop with a unique hue or several different colors and designs, consider choosing a neutral tile for the backsplash.
 Contrasting with a neutral tone allows you to showcase your gorgeous countertops.
 If your countertop is more neutral or flat in appearance, then you can get more creative with your backsplash.

 The other option is to choose a different material for the backsplash.
 For a more rustic look, consider natural stone backsplash tiles.

 Along those same lines, having fun with the shapes and patterns of tiles can also bring beauty to your space.
 Particularly popular right now are mosaic backsplash tiles.
 Mosaic tiles allow you to use several different colors and shades in your design, coordinating with your countertops, as well as appliances and other elements of color in the kitchen.

 Incorporating various shapes and patterns into tile backsplashes also adds a beautiful, custom look to your kitchen that makes it feel more personal.

 Color offers an excellent opportunity for creating visual interest.
 You can use a color wheel to determine suitable countertop and backsplash color combinations.
 For instance, coordinating a muted green backsplash with lighter gray or white countertops is a current trend.
 Bringing together light and dark tones can enhance the overall kitchen design.